c9845/powerchute-vsphere-starwind-graceful-shutdown/README.md

 # powerchute-vsphere-starwind-shutdown

 ## Introduction:
-This script handles shutting down a vSphere environment in a safe manner during a utility power failure to reduce the chances of data corruption.
-This script is designed to be run by APC's PowerChute Network Server software against a 2-node vSphere cluster running StarWind's hyperconverged vSAN storage solution.
+These scripts handle shutting down or consolidating a vSphere environment during a power loss event.
+The entire infrastructure can be shut down or VMs can be consolidated to a single host.
+You can also combine these scripts to run at the start of a power loss and when a longer-term power loss event occurs and your battery backups will die.
+These scripts are designed to be run by APC's PowerChute Network Server software against a 2-node vSphere cluster running StarWind's hyperconverged vSAN storage solution.

 ## Target/Required Infrastructure: